LedgerHQ/wallet-api/packages/client/docs/reference/interfaces/Transport.md

 # Interface: Transport

-A transport protocole used to communicate with the Ledger Live platform
+A transport protocol used to communicate with the Ledger Live platform

 **`alpha`**